-Our mission is to protect and increase pollinator habitat in Portland through education, community partnerships, and local projects.
-We seek to promote native pollinator species through encouraging sustainable practices, providing education and resources, and discouraging the use of synthetic pesticides and other harmful chemicals.
+Our mission is to protect and advocate for pollinator habitat and native species in Portland, Maine, through encouraging sustainable practices, providing education and resources, and discouraging the use of synthetic pesticides and other harmful chemicals.

-Newly formed in April 2014, we have partnered with a number of Portland, Maine area residents, businesses, and organizations.
+Founded in April of 2014, we partner with a number of community residents, businesses, and organizations.
 We hope you will join us in exploring ways to enhance our natural environment for the benefit of all.

 Western Promenade Native Pollinator Garden

-On May 20 we planted a native pollinator garden in Portland’s West End in partnership with the Wild Seed Project and the City of Portland, facilitated by the generous support of the U.S. Fish & Wildlife Gulf of Maine Coastal Program.
-This educational community amenity will serve as a model for native, sustainable urban pollinator gardening.
+On May 20, 2016 we planted a native pollinator garden in Portland’s West End in partnership with the Wild Seed Project and the City of Portland, facilitated by the generous support of the U.S. Fish & Wildlife Gulf of Maine Coastal Program.
+This educational community amenity serves as a model for native, sustainable urban pollinator gardening.

 Native Perennial Pollinator Garden Bed Templates

 We are currently working with our partner, Wild Seed Project, to develop more gardens in partnership with the City of Portland and others.
 We recently developed these “sun” and “shady” templates, based on an 8″ x 10″ garden, which can be adapted to a number of garden shapes and sizes:

 |G||Wild Geranium||Geranium maculatum|

 |P||Beardtongue Penstemon||Penstemon digitalis|